iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 > I just heard that COVID Alert fails to work in British Columbia, Canada.<br> :date: __2021-01-06 07:42:45__

-> Doesn't work for me, keeps demanding an update to Google play services which doesn't appear valid.
-Google pixel 2, all updates.
-Edit: everything was up to date, app and play services.
-Did a force stop on the app and it's working now.<br> :date: __2021-01-05 16:49:14__

-> With other countries deciding to recycle contact tracing info into other uses, uninstalled as a precaution.<br> :date: __2021-01-05 15:43:07__

 #### 2-star reviews